Shoulder injuries can result from different types of traumatic events, the most common ones being car wrecks.

 This injury is generally diagnosed by physical exams and clinical observations.
 A doctor will also take the medical history of the accident victim, and ask how exactly the injury occurred.
 The doctor will perform several tests to determine stability, mobility and the kind of motions that cause pain.

-Irregularities in bones are diagnosed using X-rays, however, they are not useful in diagnosis of glenoid labral tears, because the glenoid labrum is not made of bone, and is instead composed of soft tissue.
+Irregularities in bones are diagnosed using X-rays, however, they are not useful in the diagnosis of glenoid labral tears, because the glenoid labrum is not made of bone, and is instead composed of soft tissue.
 An MRI or CT scan is typically the best test for diagnosis of a glenoid labrum tear.

 How is a torn labrum treated?